openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-system-architecture.rst

 ~~~~~~~~~~~~~~~~~~~

 The other key external component of Telemetry is the database, where
-events, samples, alarm definitions and alarms are stored.
+events, samples, alarm definitions, and alarms are stored.

 .. note::

    Multiple database back ends can be configured in order to store
-   events, samples and alarms separately.
+   events, samples, and alarms separately.

 The list of supported database back ends: